In Conversation | Lucy Russell x Clementine Myers

 My work directly responds to my client’s unconscious mind through hypnosis.
 For this reason, the approach has also been described as ‘self generated’– that the therapeutic process is not being ‘done to them’ but ‘with them,’ which I feel is a good summation.
 You don’t need to subscribe to a system or ideology, you don’t need to imbibe anything or even to have the words to explain what you are experiencing for hypnotherapy to be successful.
 I think this is liberating - it is about you, your psyche, your perception, your feelings and your reality.
 For this reason each appointment is a unique experience in and of itself.

-Hypnotherapy offers a way to induce change without defining that change – of making the unconscious conscious.
-One can intellectually explore the dynamics of pain such as trauma, fear, sadness, depression, anger, shame, anxiety, worthlessness – but the experience of these catchalls are distinct in their genesis and expression for each of us.
+Hypnotherapy offers a way to induce change without defining that change .
+Where there is unprocessed memory or emotion I facilitate integration.
+Where there are chaotic thought patterns, beliefs or behaviours I enable my client to organise and restructure their experience so the conscious and unconscious mind can attune and harmonise.
+One can intellectually define the dynamics of pain such as trauma, fear, sadness, depression, anger, shame, anxiety, worthlessness – but the experience of these catchalls are distinct in their genesis and expression for each of us.

 By working directly inward, by going to the root, clearance can be given to swift and epiphanous change that is often quite as unexpected for me as it is for my client.
 This is the uniqueness of the work.